NSIS-Dev/Documentation/docs/Commands/Pop.md

 # Pop

-Pops a string off of the stack into user variable $x.
+Pops a string off of the stack into user variable `$var`.
 If the stack is empty, the error flag will be set.

 ## Parameters